Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "...Yeah.
 I don’t mind bein’ dominant an’ intimidatin’...not so much a fan of bein’ a terror."

-"Well...if it makes you feel better, I’m only *a little* terrified of you."
+"Well... if it makes you feel better, I’m only *a little* terrified of you."

 Daar chittered again, and glanced at the Mother-Consort.
 "Toldya.
 Honest an’ tactful!"